 - Be prepared for class with work completed and required materials available. - Refrain from non-class related conversations once class has started. - Keep cell phones and pagers in "silent" mode and refrain from answering them or using them to send text messages.
-Should a student expect an important call (because of family emergencies or issues of similar magnitude), please make the instructor aware of that possibility before class. - Inform the professor if you will be recording the class. - The use of phones, computers, and other electronic devices on exams is not a allowed. - Treat each other with mutual respect: while we can challenge each other's ideas in class, personalized attacks or use of inappropriate language directed at another member of the class community is unacceptable. - Ask for help if you need it. - Make the most of this course.
+Should a student expect an important call (because of family emergencies or issues of similar magnitude), please make the instructor aware of that possibility before class. - Inform the professor if you will be recording the class. - Treat each other with mutual respect: while we can challenge each other's ideas in class, personalized attacks or use of inappropriate language directed at another member of the class community is unacceptable. - Ask for help if you need it. - Make the most of this course.
 It will help in the future.